takachaa/Users/README.md

 # Users Extension

-## Yii PHP Framework extension for registration and login.
+## Yii PHP Framework extension for registration and login

 This extension is inspired by the yii-user module and It provides a registration and login form that requires users to enter email and password. if you need an email and password to login form, you can use it.